laravel/docs/schema.md

 <a name="renaming-columns"></a>
 ## Renaming Columns

-To rename a column, you may use the `renameColumn` method on the Schema builder:
+To rename a column, you may use the `renameColumn` method on the Schema builder.
+Before renaming a column, be sure to add the `doctrine/dbal` dependency to your `composer.json` file.

 #### Renaming A Column